usatales.com

 15. They lay eggs in others’ nests, is it true or not?

 After hatching the young ducklings start hopping on land or climbing the wall of the nest to come out in just two days.
-In spite of dump nests behavior, they also show double brooding behavior.
+In spite of dump nest behavior, they also show double brooding behavior.

-16. How babies are different than mature black-bellied whistling ducks?
+16. How babies are different than mature

 The young ones that come out from the hatched egg after the completion of the incubation period are called ducklings.
 Once the young ones come out from the egg, they do not need to rely on their parents although these ducklings stay with them for a few months.